Mongolian State Flag Day

-State Flag Day (Төрийн далбааны өдөр) is the main state holiday in Mongolia, being celebrated annually on July 10.
+State Flag Day (Төрийн далбааны өдөр) is the a state holiday in Mongolia.
+Since 2009, it has been celebrated annually on July 10, a day prior to the Naadam festival.
 State Flag Day is celebrated with a central government-sponsored events including a military parade and a flag raising ceremony on Sükhbaatar Square in the capital of Ulaanbaatar.

 History

 Previous celebrations on 10 July

 The first official military parade in Communist Mongolia (Mongolian People's Republic) took place in 1921 in honor of the victories of Damdin Sükhbaatar in the People's Revolution.
 The anniversary parades that followed have been held on jubilee years, examples of which include the parades in 1966, 1981, and 1991 which celebrated the 45th anniversary, the 60th anniversary and the 70th anniversary respectively.
 After 1991, the practice was abandoned with the exception of 1996 when a parade in the National Sports Stadium commemorated the 790th anniversary of the founding of Mongolia and the 75th anniversary of the People's Revolution.

 Many of the celebrations were celebrated with the participation of foreign communists who visited the country, including Mikhail Suslov, Józef Cyrankiewicz, and Władysław Gomułka.